hudsonm62/hudsonmcnamara.com/content/posts/why-atprotocol-sucks/index.md

 ---
 title: Why Bluesky's ATProtocol Sucks
 date: 2025-04-09
-draft: true
+draft: false
-description: "Why Bluesky's ATProtocol Sucks - A breakdown of the flaws in Bluesky's ATProtocol and why it is not a true decentralized social media platform."
+description: "Why Bluesky's ATProtocol Sucks - An opinion piece of it's flaws and why it is currently not a truly decentralized social media platform (in practice)."
-summary: "The flaws in Bluesky's ATProtocol and why it is not truly decentralized."
+summary: "Opinion on the flaws of Bluesky & ATProtocol in practice."
 tags:
   - Decentralization
   - Social Media